mozilla-spidermonkey/jsparagus/js-quirks.md

     Here the alternative production is simply `yield`, not `yield ;`.

-*   In a post-increment or post-decrement expression, there can't be a line break before `++` or `--`.
+*   In a post-increment or post-decrement expression, there can’t be a line break before `++` or `--`.

     The purpose of this rule is subtle.
 It triggers ASI and thus prevents